Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 2. Click on the read more button on a "blog item"
 3. Add a comment to a "blog item"
 4. Delete a comment from a "blog item"
-5. As a regular user not logged in, select a news item and try to add a comment
+5. As a regular user not logged in, select a Blog item and try to add a comment

 #### User Story Testing Results 10
 Step| Result | Desktop | Tablet | Mobile | Status